-Context: Government Hrangbana College has always encouraged its students to inculcate compassion towar their fellow human beings and to be a blessing for the society.
-Mizoram is a state which has strong civil society and therefore the values of caring and sharing with the less privileged or the collective responsibility to empower the underprivileged is deeply imbibed in the nature of the students which is rather advantageous in carrying out the practice of social responsibility.
-The purpose of education is not just preparing the students of a livelihood but also to make them good citizens and above all good human beings.
-The objective is to make themselves reliant so that they can live with respect and dignity.
-Our college encourages a lifelong ethic of community service.
+Context: Government Hrangbana College has always encouraged its students to inculcate compassion to their fellow human beings and to be a blessing for the society.
+Mizoram is a state which has strong civil so and therefore the values of caring and sharing with the less privileged or the collective responsibility to emp the underprivileged is deeply imbibed in the nature of the students which is rather advantageous in carryin the practice of social responsibility.
+The purpose of education is not just preparing the students for a livel but also to make them good citizens and above all good human beings.
+The objective is to make them reliant so that they can live with respect and dignity.
+Our college encourages a lifelong ethic of comm service.

-Practice: The institution promotes social responsibility where students acquire attitude for services and training, contributing to community development, environmental awareness and holistic development:
+Practice: The institution promotes social responsibility where students acquire attitude for services and training, contributive to community development, environmental awareness and holistic development: